tensorlakeai/indexify/server-next/README.md

 # Indexify

-#### Stateful Compute Engine for building and deploying LLM Workflows and Applications
+## Stateful Compute Engine for building Agentic Applications and Data-Intensive Workflows

-Indexify is a stateful compute engine that empowers you to build and deploy multi-stage LLM workflows and applications as live API endpoints—using Python.

-One you build workflows with Indexify functions, it will handle aspects of deployment and operating your workflows by -
+Indexify offers a low-cost abstraction for building workflows that models Agentic state machines or compute-intensive Data pipelines.
+The workflows are deployed as live API endpoints.
+Application and Business logic are expressed as ***Functions*** while Dataflow across them are defined as ***Graphs***.

+### Key Features

+Indexify gives you the following features out of the box,

+* **Dynamic Dataflow**: Indexify supports dynamic dataflow branching and cycles between ***Functions*** of a ***Graph***.

-* **Parallel Execution**: Automatically distributes workflows across many machines.
-Manages intermediate results, handles retries, queues API calls and executes workflows reliably.
+* **Parallel Execution**: Automatically distributes workflows across many machines, using a control-plane -- data-plane architecture.

-* **Span workflows across heterogenous machines:** Run large model-invoking functions on GPUs while executing application logic or data fetching on cost-effective CPUs.
-Indexify automatically batches parallel workflow invocations, maximizing the utilization of GPU resources.
+* **Placement Constraints**: Graphs can span across GPU instances and cost-effective CPU machines.
+Functions can be constrainted to specific instance types if required.

+* **Request Queuing and Batching**: Automatically batch parallel workflow invocations and maximize GPU utilization.

+* **Output Checkpoints**: Automatically checkpoint intermediate outputs to quickly resume failed Graph stages.

+### Use-cases
-Workflows are structured as Graphs, enabling many interesting use-cases -
+Workflows structured as Graphs enable many interesting use-cases -

 - **Document Processing and Indexing Pipelines**